-The Collaborative currently has a Memorandum of Agreement with the City of Rockport that includes the construction of several types of green stormwater infrastructure (e.g., rain gardens, rainwater harvesting, permeable pavers) throughout Rockport.
-With support from Coastal Bend Bays & Estuaries Program, Texas State University will enhance the green stormwater infrastructure project being constructed at Memorial Park, to include bioretention and parking lot retrofits to reduce pollutant loading and stormwater impacts.
+The Collaborative currently has Memoranda of Agreement (MOA) with the City of Rockport, the City of Fulton, Aransas County, and the Aransas County Navigation District that include the construction of several types of demonstration scale green stormwater infrastructure (e.g., rain gardens, rainwater harvesting, permeable pavers) at multiple locations in the Coastal Bend.
+With support from Coastal Bend Bays & Estuaries Program, Texas State University will expand this effort and develop an MOA with Nueces County to construct a demonstration-scale rain garden at the Nueces County Keach Family Library in Robstown, TX.
+This bioretention project will help reduce pollutant loading and stormwater impacts and serve as a valuable educational resource for area teachers and environmental educators.